rendybjunior/book-store-sql-kata/README.md

 * Run `pytest` to ensure your code is running correctly
 * Create a Pull Review and request for review

+Note:
+* It is fine to change the test variables, if it is required to rename variable to be better in the SQL

 Bonus:
 * Spot and fix inefficient query
 * Make testing more readable and cover more cases